cncf/clomonitor/docs/architecture.md

 - `runner-scorecard` runs OpenSSF Scorecard.
 The tracker sends a GitHub token only to this profile in the `Authorization: Bearer` header, and the runner injects it as `GITHUB_TOKEN` only into the scorecard subprocess.
-Its egress is limited to DNS and GitHub over HTTPS.
+Its egress is limited to DNS and public destinations on TCP 443 (the network policy cannot pin it to GitHub because GitHub IP ranges change), so the token is protected from the cluster and private networks, not from other public hosts.

 Runner pods use the same hardening baseline: service account token automounting is disabled, they run as non-root numeric users, the root filesystem is